Hair Transplant Surgery

 What is hair transplant surgery?

 Hair transplantation is a surgical technique that removes hair follicles from one part of the body, called the ‘donor site’, to a bald or balding part of the body known as the ‘recipient site’.
-The technique can treat male baldness.
+The technique can treat baldness.

 Since hair naturally grows in groupings of one to four hairs, current techniques harvest and transplant hair “follicular units” in their natural clusters.
-Thus modern hair transplantation can achieve a natural appearance by mimicking original hair orientation.
+Thus, modern hair transplantation can achieve a natural appearance by mimicking original hair orientation.
 This hair transplant procedure is called follicular unit transplantation (FUT).
 Donor hair can be harvested in two different ways: strip harvesting, and follicular unit extraction (FUE).

 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding (like the back of the head) are transplanted to the bald scalp.
-Hair transplantation can also be used to restore eyelashes, eyebrows, beard hair, chest hair, pubic hair and to fill in scars caused by accidents or surgery such as face-lifts and previous hair transplants.
+Hair transplantation can also be used to restore eyelashes, eyebrows, beard hair, chest hair, pubic hair and to fill in scars caused by accidents or surgery such as rhytidectomy (facelifts) and previous hair transplants.

 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.